 A lot of work to fine-tune settings

-With its stainless steel bezel surrounding a black control panel that features retro, yet modern knobs and a traditional pressure gauge as the centerpiece, the Delonghi La Specialista is quite the looker.
+With its stainless steel housing surrounding a black control panel, the Delonghi La Specialista is quite the looker.
+The machine’s impressive vibe is enhanced by retro, yet modern knobs and a traditional pressure gauge as the centerpiece of the user interface.

-This DeLonghi espresso machine oozes quality, especially as its sturdy 29.7 pounds weight and sizable footprint ensure it sits solidly on any surface.
+This DeLonghi espresso machine oozes quality, especially as its sturdy 29.7 pounds (13.5 kilograms) weight and sizable footprint ensure it sits solidly on any surface.

 As with all hybrids, the machine is divided into two workstations.
-The left is dedicated to grinding beans, compacting and dosing, while the right is where you’ll find the brew head, automatic milk wand and hot water outlet.
+The left is dedicated to grinding beans, compacting and dosing, while the right is where you’ll find the brew head, professional steam wand and hot water outlet.

-Compared to the Breville Oracle Touch’s colorful display with its clear functionality, the control panel on the DeLonghi La Specialista is a far more minimalist affair:
+Compared to the fancy digital displays and color touchscreen interfaces you’ll find on many Breville espresso machines, the control panel on the DeLonghi La Specialista is a far more minimalist affair:

 The profiles and coffee drinks are basically nothing more than different settings for the water volumes or for the brew to water espresso ratios.

-When crafting your espresso, you can choose the volume from a range starting with the traditional, scant 1 ounce to 3 ounces.
-The machine is preset to 1.2 ounces.
-For coffee, more water — between 1.7 and 4 fluid ounces — is shot through the coffee puck.
-If you want an americano, the machine first brews an espresso and then adds hot water.
+And if you want an americano, the machine first brews an espresso, then adds hot water.
 Since the hot water spout is located directly alongside the brew group, you don’t have to get involved in this process.

-While Breville holds your hand through the process, DeLonghi simply expects you to roll up your sleeves and get on with it.
-Proudly placed in the middle of the control panel, the pressure gauge, which is so typical of professional portafilter machines, is literally the centerpiece for this approach.
+While Breville holds your hand through the espresso making process, DeLonghi simply expects you to roll up your sleeves and get on with it.
+Proudly placed in the middle of the control panel, the pressure gauge – which is so typical of prosumer espresso machines – is literally the centerpiece for this approach.

 From what I can tell, the group of users most interested in hybrid machines is likely to regard this as a stylish boondoggle.
-After all, DeLonghi La Specialista branding and marketing is all about trumpeting how the espresso machine handles all the important stuff — pressure, consistent dosing, temperature etc. — automatically.
+After all, DeLonghi La Specialista branding and marketing is all about trumpeting how the espresso machine handles all the important stuff – pressure, consistent dosing and temperature – automatically.

-The gauge isn’t just a decorative crest; it’s a valuable tool for new home baristas to get a feel for the interaction between grind consistency and coffee dosage.
+Still, the gauge isn’t just a decorative crest; it’s a valuable tool for new home baristas to get a feel for the interaction between grind size and coffee dosage.
 But more on that later.

-Don’t get me wrong, I’m all in favor of DIY coffee making and therefore also of pared-down machines with no more than the essentials.
-But I suspect that at the end of the day, this is an absolute entry-level portafilter machine with a grinder bolted on so that DeLonghi could jump on the hybrid bandwagon.
+Don’t get me wrong, I’m all in favor of DIY coffee making and pared-down machines with no more than the essentials.
+However, I can’t help feeling like this is an absolute entry-level espresso machine with a grinder bolted on, so that DeLonghi could jump on the hybrid bandwagon.

-All of which doesn’t exactly add up to a watertight sales argument like Breville has.
-The Oracle Touch is a patient teacher that gradually encourages users to make the transition away from automatic features to exploring and taking control.
+All of which doesn’t exactly add up to the watertight sales argument Breville has created.
+For example, the Breville Barista Touch is a patient teacher that gradually encourages users to make the transition away from automatic features to exploring and taking control.

 Instead, DeLonghi throws you in the deep end from the beginning and expects you to swim — or in this case know how to dial in a coffee grinder and espresso machine, as well as what tricks and tweaks will produce the perfect cup.